caomenglong1/measurement-kit/include/measurement_kit/README.md

 ## MK_ENUM_VERBOSITY_LEVELS

-The possible verbosity level strings are:
+The possible verbosity level strings are listed below.
+In the header file they are defined using a [X macro](https://en.wikipedia.org/wiki/X_Macro) to allow us to easily keep in sync strings and internal defines.

 ```C
 #define MK_ENUM_VERBOSITY_LEVELS(XX)                                           \